Teriks/LibLSLCC/README.md

 ====

-The Code Validator/OpenSim Code Generator Features:
+A few notable code validator/OpenSim code generator features:

  * Full front end Syntax Checking, including dead code detection.
-   No more esoteric CSharp compiler errors or line mapping funkyness.
+   Esoteric CSharp compiler errors and line mapping have been eliminated.

  * Dead code elimination from generated code where applicable.
    This includes un-used functions and global variables, as well as any dead code in a function/event body that does not cause a compile error and is safe to remove given its context.

- * Correct code generation for global variables that reference each other.
+ * Correct code generation for global variables that reference each other while still maintaining full support for script resets in server generated code.

  * Symbol name mangling specific to globals/parameters/local variables/labels and
    user defined functions.
 This completely abstracts variable scoping rules from the CSharp compiler underneath.
-All variable scoping rules are handled by the front end LibLSLCC Code Validator.
-   The scoping rules implemented are %100 true to LSL.
+All variable scoping rules are handled by the front end LibLSLCC code validator and are implemented in a fashion that is true to Linden LSL.
 Symbol mangling also removes the possibility of causing a CSharp syntax error by using a keyword/Class name as a variable or function name.

  * Correct Code generation for jumps over variable declarations.
+Jumping over a variable declaration will leave said variable with a default value, instead of null.
+Leaving these variables null is something both the Linden compiler and current OpenSim compiler do, which is a step out of the LSL SandBox as null variables are not supported elsewhere in LSL and generally not expected as a function parameter.

  * Labels no longer require a "NoOp()" after every label, the OpenSim code generator in LibLSLCC simply detects when they are the last statement in a scope, then adds a semi-colon